Capybaralifestyle/moonshot-poc/README.md

 ## Limitations and Future Work

 * **Experimental quality** – This is an early alpha release intended for exploration and experimentation.
 Error handling, security, scalability and stability need further work for production use.
 * **LLM cost and latency** – Running many agents in parallel can be slow and expensive.
-Consider batching or disabling agents as needed.
+Use the CLI `--agents` option or UI checkboxes to batch or disable agents as needed.
 * **Supabase policies** – You may need to customise row‑level security policies on the `project_runs` table depending on your use case.
 * **UI** – The SaaS front‑end is intentionally simple and may require customisation for enterprise use (e.g. styling, field validation, progress feedback).